The Salty Bible

 3.1.
 Properly utilize audio tags

-Filling metadata helps music players to organize and display releases in a meaningful way.
+Filling metadata helps music players organize and display artists, releases and recordings in a meaningful way.
 Due to the inherent limitations of what tags can reasonably convey, it is important to carefully consider what info is stored and how music players will preceive it.

 ALBUM |